 Our business activities are subject to various federal, state, local, and foreign laws, rules, and regulations.
 Compliance with these laws, rules, and regulations has not had, and is not expected to have, a material effect on our capital expenditures, results of operations and competitive position as compared to prior periods.
-Nevertheless, compliance with existing or future governmental regulations, including, but not limited to, those pertaining to global trade, consumer and data protection, and taxes, could have a material impact on our business in subsequent periods.
+Nevertheless, compliance with existing or future governmental or international regulatory bodies regulations, including, but not limited to, those pertaining to global trade, consumer and data protection, and taxes, could have a material impact on our business in subsequent periods.

-For more information on the potential impacts of government regulations affecting our business, see the section titled "Risk Factors" contained in this Annual Report on Form 10-K.
+For more information on the potential impacts of government regulations affecting our business, see the section titled 'Risk Factors'' contained in this Annual Report on Form 10-K.